Competitive prices for top quality

 Zinnia is easy to grow, tolerant of warmer summers and attracts bees, butterflies and other pollinators, contributing to biodiversity and a healthy garden environment.

-Cut flowers for bouquets – The sturdy stems and vibrant flowers make Zinnias perfect for fresh and dried bouquets.
+Cut flowers for bouquets – The sturdy stems and vibrant flowers make Zinnia perfect for fresh and dried bouquets.

-Borders & flowerbeds – Add height, colour and texture to your borders with this striking cut flower.
+Borders & flowerbeds – Add height, color, and structure to your borders with this striking cut flower.

-Pots and containers – More compact Zinnia varieties are excellent for pots, balcony boxes and patios.
+Pots and containers – More compact Zinnia varieties are excellent for pots, balcony planters, and patios.

 Combinations with other cut flowers – Mix Zinnia with Lathyrus, Gomphrena, or Dianthus for a colorful and playful effect in bouquets and borders.

-Sowing time – Sow indoors from March to April or directly outdoors after the last frost for an optimal start.
+Sowing time – Sow indoors from March to April or immediately outdoors after the last frost for an optimal start.

-Soil & Location – Use well-draining soil and choose a sunny location for maximum flowering.
+Soil & location – Use well-draining seed compost and choose a sunny location for maximum flowering.

-Care – Keep the soil moist during germination and the early growth phase; feed regularly for strong, healthy plants.
+Care – Keep the soil moist during germination and the first growth phase; provide regular nutrition for strong, healthy plants.

 Maintenance – Remove wilted flowers (deadheading) to prolong flowering and maintain healthy stems.

-At EasySeeds.eu, you'll find a wide range of zinnia seeds , selected for their germination rate, color variation, and flowering intensity.
-Whether you want to fill borders, embellish pots, or create vibrant bouquets yourself, our zinnia seeds will bring your garden and bouquets to life every season.
+At EasySeeds.eu, you will find an extensive range of Zinnia seeds, selected for germination rate, color variety, and flowering intensity.
+Whether you want to fill borders, beautify pots, or create vibrant bouquets yourself – our Zinnia seeds bring your garden and bouquets to life every season.

 🌸 Discover our range now and order easily online – buy Zinnia seeds at EasySeeds.eu!

-For larger, more robust flowers, choose varieties like 'Benary's Giant'.
-For a mix of shapes and colors, choose the 'Oklahoma' series and 'Queen Lime'.
+For larger and sturdier flowers, choose varieties such as 'Benary's Giant'.
+For a mix of shapes and colors, consider the 'Oklahoma' series and 'Queen Lime'.

 Zinnias bloom from summer until the first frost, provided you regularly cut back flowers or remove dead flowers.

-Sow seeds indoors 4-6 weeks before the last expected frost, or sow directly in the garden after all danger of frost has passed.
-For continuous flowering, sow at 2-3 week intervals.
+Sow the seeds indoors 4-6 weeks before the last expected frost, or sow directly in the garden after all danger of frost has passed.
+For continuous flowering, sow at intervals of 2-3 weeks.

-Sow seeds about 0.5 cm deep and keep the soil moist until germination.
+Sow the seeds at a depth of approximately 0.5 cm and keep the soil moist until they germinate.

-Zinnias require full sun, which produces the most productive plants with the longest, sturdiest stems.
+Zinnias need full sun, which ensures the most productive plants with the longest and sturdiest stems.

-To encourage long, straight stems, you can plant the plants closer together, about 6-12 inches (15-30 cm) apart.
-This also helps support the plants.
+To encourage long, straight stems, you can place the plants closer together, about 15-30 cm apart.
+This also helps to support the plants.

 You can "top" zinnias by cutting the top off the young plant.
 This encourages the plant to branch out and produce more flowers.
 The flower stems may be slightly shorter than the original main stem.